 The majority of accountants provide a thoroughly professional and competent service to their customers.
 Accountants are used in a variety of situations by private individuals and business to deal with financial matters.
 If you have employed someone as an accountant it is only reasonable to expect that they will perform their role professionally and that they will not cause you to suffer a financial loss.
 However, as our professional negligence solicitors have seen, occasionally things can go wrong and the actions of an accountant you have employed can cause you to suffer a financial loss.
 Professional negligence claims against accountants can help to recover some of your losses in these situations.

 For a discussion about making a professional negligence claim against your accountant, you can talk to Sean Carty, one of our professional negligence lawyers.
 Sean will be able to explain how a professional negligence claim against an accountant works and if you would like to make a claim against your accountant Sean can start that claim for you today.
-Call Sean Carty directly on 0844 335 2918 or complete the free online enquiry form on this site and a member of our professional negligence team will be in touch to discuss your case.
+Call Sean Carty directly on 0151 239 1000 or complete the free online enquiry form on this site and someone from our professional negligence team will be in touch to discuss your case.

 Most accountants in England and Wales are regulated by one of two professional bodies.
 Certified Accountants are regulated by the Association of Certified Chartered Accountants (ACCA) and Chartered Accountants are regulated by the Institute of Chartered Accountants in England and Wales (ICAEW).
 Both of these bodies have formal complaints procedures designed to help people who feel they have been badly advised by their accountants to make a complaint.
 These complaints procedures are designed to deal with most minor accountant negligence issues you might run into if you are dealing with an accountant.
 If you don’t feel that these complaints procedures have dealt with your accountant negligence issue, then it might be time to consider suing an accountant for professional negligence.